yufengwudcs/ScisTree2/README.md

 <h2 align="center">Fast cell lineage tree reconstruction and genotype calling for large single cell DNA sequencing data </h2>

 <!-- ## Introduction -->
-Software accompanyment for **"ScisTree2 enables large-scale inference of cell lineage trees and genotype calling using efficient local search"**, Haotian Zhang, Yiming Zhang, Teng Gao and Yufeng Wu, manuscript, 2025.
+Software accompanyment for **"ScisTree2 enables large-scale inference of cell lineage trees and genotype calling using efficient local search"**, Haotian Zhang, Yiming Zhang, Teng Gao and Yufeng Wu, Genome Research, in press, 2025 (accepted as of Sept.
+3, 2025).
 Here is the preprint in a slightly different title [*Large-scale Inference of Cell Lineage Trees and Genotype Calling from Noisy Single-Cell Data Using Efficient Local Search*, Haotian Zhang, Yiming Zhang, Teng Gao and Yufeng Wu, manuscript, 2025](https://www.biorxiv.org/content/10.1101/2024.11.08.622704v1) (under the title *"ScisTree2: An Improved Method for Large-scale Inference of Cell Lineage Trees and Genotype Calling from Noisy Single Cell Data"*).
 This work was presented in the RECOMB 2025 conference.
-The ScisTree2 paper is currently under review.

 This is an enhanced version of ScisTree (*Accurate and efficient cell lineage tree inference from noisy single cell data: the maximum likelihood perfect phylogeny approach, Bioinformatics, Wu, Volume 36, Issue 3, Pages 742–750, 2020*).